consulo/consulo-dev.github.io/docs/tutorials/editor_basics/editor_events.md

 Caret position was discussed in terms of Logical Position, Visual Position, and Offset.
 This tutorial introduces the Editor Action system, which handles actions activated by keystroke events in the editor.
 Two classes from the [editor_basics](https://github.com/JetBrains/intellij-sdk-code-samples/tree/master/editor_basics) code sample are used to illustrate:
-* Using an IntelliJ Platform [`EditorActionHandler`](upsource:///platform/platform-api/src/com/intellij/openapi/editor/actionSystem/EditorActionHandler.java) to manipulate a caret.
+* Using an Consulo [`EditorActionHandler`](upsource:///platform/platform-api/src/com/intellij/openapi/editor/actionSystem/EditorActionHandler.java) to manipulate a caret.
 * Creating and registering a custom [`TypedActionHandler`](upsource:///platform/platform-api/src/com/intellij/openapi/editor/actionSystem/TypedActionHandler.java) to intercept keystrokes and change the document.

 The tutorial presents the following sections: